Josh Krienke

 See the contact form below if you have any further questions about our results.
 Our article has been posted here, and will be submitted for publication soon!

-I’ve been tutoring since the Fall of 2022 in a number of different roles.
-I started as a tutor in Bard’s Math Study Room, on call twice a week to help students with any number of classes from Calculus to Real Analysis to Algebraic Curves (in the Spring of 2024 I tutored 12 unique classes, for reference).
-I’ve also been a one-on-one tutor through Bard since the Spring of 2023, meeting with students individually to help with classes such as Calculus 1 & 2, Proofs and Fundamentals, Elementary Linear Algebra, and Real Analysis.
+At Bard College, I tutored from the Fall of 2022 until I graduated in May 2025 in a number of different roles.
+I started as a tutor in Bard’s Math Study Room, on call twice a week to help students with any number of classes from Calculus to Abstract Algebra to Real Analysis, etc. I also worked with students one-on-one through Bard during the 2023-2024 academic year, meeting with students individually to help with classes such as Calculus 1 & 2, Proofs and Fundamentals, Elementary Linear Algebra, and Real Analysis.
 In the Fall of 2023 I was a dedicated course tutor for Calculus 1 & 2, and in the Spring of 2024 I was a dedicated course tutor for Proofs and Fundamentals and Elementary Linear Algebra.
-Between all of my tutoring responsibilities at Bard, I tutored 29 unique students on 100 different occasions in the Fall of 2023, and 36 unique students on 102 different occasions in the Spring of 2024.
 Additionally, I worked as a private tutor weekly online with a student in high school algebra through the 2023-2024 academic year.
-I plan to continue working privately with students and in the Bard Math Study Room through the 2024-2025 academic year.
+Between my last two years at Bard I tutored 98 different people official a total of 499 times, which means students returned for an average of over 5 times to work with me.

 I’ve given a number of math talks, listed below: